Ellie Nesler

-Elena Starr Nesler (August 2, 1952 – December 26, 2008) was an American woman known for shooting and killing, in a court room, the man accused of molesting her son.
+Elena Starr Nesler (August 2, 1952 – December 26, 2008) was an American woman known for shooting and killing Daniel Mark Driver in a courtroom on April 2, 1993, after Driver had been accused of molesting her son.
 Her case was reported on throughout the United States, and the Associated Press wrote that the incident "sparked a national debate about vigilantism".

-Killing of Driver
+Killing of Daniel Mark Driver

-Nesler made headlines on April 2, 1993 when she killed Daniel Mark Driver, who had been accused of sexually abusing five boys, including Nesler's then-six-year-old son, William, in the courtroom of the Jamestown Justice Court.
+Nesler made headlines on April 2, 1993, when she killed Daniel Mark Driver - who had been accused of sexually abusing five boys, including Nesler's then-six-year-old son, William - in the courtroom of the Jamestown Justice Court.
 She fired five shots into Driver's head, killing him instantly.
 Driver had previous convictions for child molestation.

 According to Jon Thurber of the Los Angeles Times, the finding that Nesler was under the influence of methamphetamine when she killed Driver caused the "sympathetic portrait" of herself portrayed by her defense team to "erode".
-"She served 3 1/2 years as her case wended its way through trial and appeal before she pleaded guilty to voluntary manslaughter," a plea bargain that released her in 1997.
+She served 3 1/2 years in jail as her case wended its way through trial and appeal before she pleaded guilty to voluntary manslaughter.
+Nesler was released from prison in 1997.

 Later life and death

-In 2002, she was convicted of selling and possessing methamphetamine.
+In 2002, Nesler was convicted of selling and possessing methamphetamine.
 She was released from a woman's facility near Chowchilla, California in 2006.
-She died nearly three years later in December 2008.
-Nesler died at age 56 of breast cancer at the UC Davis Medical Center.
+She died nearly three years later in December 2008 of breast cancer at UC Davis Medical Center.

 Legacy

-The television film Judgment Day: The Ellie Nesler Story was based upon the incident, starring Christine Lahti as Nesler.
+The 1999 television film Judgment Day: The Ellie Nesler Story was based upon the incident, starring Christine Lahti as Nesler.